 You can also practice giving "The Talk" to the mirror.

 2. Where to Give "The Talk".
-From my experience, best is to tell your partner "I have Herpes" in a quiet romantic place.
+From my experience, best is to tell your partner "I have herpes" in a quiet romantic place.
 You want to be in a place where you can focus on one another, your words, and your feelings.

 Good places to have the talk include: